Running with a cold? Should you do it? Can you possibly avoid it with my immune boosting tips? And what about if it’s more than a sniffle??

 When you’re whole body hurts, it’s pretty easy to know you need the day off, but other times it’s not quite so obvious.

-Should I exercise when I’m sick is about more than staying on track with a training plan…there could be some benefits like helping to simply improve your mood through boosting those endorphins, helping you to simply feel more like yourself and well sweat.
+Running when sick is often simply about trying to stay on track with our training to hit a big goal.
+But as noted previously, there could be some benefits like helping to simply improve your mood through boosting those endorphins, helping you to simply feel more like yourself and well sweat.

 Can you sweat out a cold?
 Sort of!
 You won’t actually get rid of the cold, but it can temporarily improve your symptoms, as described above!